 - Shocked – Does this 4% rule thing really work?

 This is the right time to get obsessive.
 Most people drift through life without a financial purpose.
 They make money and spend it just as fast.
 We’ve been taught that everyone should work until they’re 65.
 Then they retire to a life of ease.
 That’s the regular view of work in most developed countries.

 In 2008, we already maxed out our 401k contributions and Roth IRA.
 That was much more than most people ever did so I thought it was enough.
-I could have kept working at Intel and then 15 years later, I could have qualified for retirement.
-It’d still be early retirement because I’d be 50 in 2023.
-We could stay on the company health insurance plan and perhaps have some pension income.
-(The formula was complicated.
-The pension plan would help out if you don’t have enough money or something silly like that.
-I didn’t understand it at all.)
-Anyway, we thought we were doing well financially and then I found out about early retirement.
+I could have kept working at Intel and then retire 20 years later.
+It’d still be early retirement because I’d be 55 in 2028.
+We could stay on the company health insurance plan and perhaps have a little pension income.
+Anyway, we thought we were doing well financially and then I learned about early retirement.

 The Discovery Phase